CamiloOrozco-dev/Python_LearningPath/README.md

 2. **Data Collection Exercises**: In this section, I show my experience in collecting data from various sources using Python.
 This includes extracting data from CSV files, SQL databases, web APIs and more.

-3. **Chatbot**: As a final project, I have developed a chatbot using ML techniques.
-This chatbot can respond to a variety of queries and demonstrates my ability to apply ML concepts in a practical project.
+3. **Training a model**: As a final project, I have developed a training using ML techniques.
+Can respond to a variety of queries and demonstrates my ability to apply ML concepts in a practical project ussing Python.

 ## 💻 Technologies Used.